Medicare Part B: Cost, Coverage, and Eligibility

 How to Enroll in Medicare Part B

 Follow the steps to determine your enrollment period and fill out the appropriate Medicare Part B form to get covered.
-You can also speak with a licensed agent with any questions about your Medicare coverage by calling (855) 634-0435.
+You can also speak with a licensed insurance agent with any questions about your Medicare coverage by calling (855) 634-0435.

-Step #1 – Determine Your Enrollment Period
+Step #1 – Find Out Your Medicare Enrollment Period

-Medicare Part B eligibility depends on your birthday month — the first of the month, three months before your 65th birthday, is when the Initial Enrollment Period (IEP) for Medicare starts (Learn More: How to Sign Up for Medicare).
+Medicare Part B eligibility depends on your birthday month.
+The first of the month, three months before your 65th birthday, is when the Initial Enrollment Period (IEP) for Medicare starts (Learn More: How to Sign Up for Medicare).

 Medicare Part B Enrollment PeriodsEnrollment Period | When It Occurs | What You Can Do |